8 Best Career Paths for People with Depression and Anxiety for 2023

 Mental health and wellness are the cornerstones of the way we think, feel, and deal with our day-to-day lives.
 According to Our World in Data, anxiety affects 284 million people worldwide, and depression affects 264 million people globally.

-Being a part of the workforce reduces depression by providing a source of social contact, mental and physical activity and increased self-esteem while contributing to financial stability.
+Being part of the workforce can help reduce the severity of anxiety and depression by providing a source of social contact, along with mentally and physically engaging work.
+It also helps increase self esteem while contributing to financial stability.

 Low noise levels

 Limited social interaction with large numbers of people